svenluijten/artisan-shortcuts/README.md

 ```

 ## Usage
 After publishing the configuration file, you can define your shortcuts in `config/shortcuts.php`.
-After
+Knowing
-that, creating your own artisan shortcuts is fairly straight forward.
+that, creating your own artisan shortcuts is fairly straightforward.
 Take a look at the following
 configuration:

 ```php